AbrhamAb/Alx_DjangoLearnLab/social_media_api/README.md

 ## Notes
 - Media files are stored under `media/` in development.
 Configure cloud/object storage for production.
 - Default permissions require authentication; unauthenticated access is allowed only on register/login endpoints.
+Posts/comments lists are public but write operations require auth.
+- Pagination uses page-number style with `page` query param (page size 10 by default).